-Today is #worldrefugeeday.
-On this day, we acknowledge and bear witness to the immense efforts, hardships, determination and humanity of those who flee from regional conflict.
+Today and on all other days we acknowledge and bear witness to the immense efforts, hardships, determination and humanity of those who flee from regional conflict.
 Many are subjected to seeing the worst of humanity.
-So today, we celebrate them.
+Here's one way we can all celebrate and support them.

 Every minute, 20 people leave everything behind to escape war, persecution or terror.
 Read that again.
 We admit, it's a difficult thing to think about; and what a priviledge it is to be able to merely think about it all, switching on and off at our own leisure, instead of living it.

 We invite you to peruse the list below, a compiled shopping list full of goods either made by talented artisan refugees, or goods whose sales go towards supporting them.